liampc/100-days-of-code/log.md

 ## Day 10, 11, 12: Oct 15,16,17

 Forgot to do log.
 These past few days, I followed the django tutorial.
 I learned how to create custom user model, how to do user authentication and apply bootstrap into my django project.
 Also practice how to create tests.
 There are a lot of details I feel like I should memeorize but for not I'm just familiarizing myself on the stuffs that I can do with Django and use the book as a reference to do it.
 Also add features on my attendance project such as updating and deleting persons.

+## Day 13: Oct 19

+Watch video about python and programming in general in freecodecamp, tried to solve algorithm problem using JS in FCC, follow tutorial resettin password in django, add a detail page view, add simple tests and tried using bootstrap in my attendance project.